 She responded, “Work is like climbing a steep mountain”.

 Right there was the clue about how she was responding to her job.
 To help her make a mind shift I asked her, “If you could visualise freedom, what would it look like?”

 This immediately gave her permission to unconsciously ask her mind for a better, more hopeful picture.
 She responded with, “being in a hot air balloon flying higher and higher into a blue sky”.

 One of the keys a coach uses to help a client unlock their potential in different areas of their life is to assist them with focusing on results rather than the presenting problem they bring to the session.
 Our problems usually result from the ineffective habits we have created.
-Suddenly that’s all we know and we keep doing the same thing over and over again until it’s an automatic response.
-Once again it can be through the use of pictures that we can create different possibilities in our thinking, which translates into taking measured steps towards something exciting and new and moving away from something painful and old.
+Suddenly that’s all we know.
+And we keep doing the same thing over and over again until it’s an automatic response.
+Once again it can be through the use of pictures that we can create different possibilities in our thinking.
+This translates into taking measured steps towards something exciting and new and moving away from something painful and old.

 As children we were told stories and we delighted in the characters, places, and events.
-Our brain responds to what we hear and then from that we can visualise the images as if they were actually happening.
-Stories command human attention and metaphors work in the same way.
+Our brain responds to what we hear.
+From that we can visualise the images as if they were actually happening.
+Stories command human attention, and metaphors work in the same way.

 People are always revealing what they hold true through the words and metaphors they use in their daily language.
 A well-known British psychotherapist says that the words people use about us are powerful, but the words we use about ourselves are even more potent.
-Therefore we must choose our words carefully as they can paint a powerful picture, which can either move us forward or keep us chained.
+Therefore we must choose our words carefully.
+They can paint a powerful picture, which can either move us forward or keep us chained.